projectcalico/calico/docs/source/contribute.rst

       request is attached to the existing issue
       (see `How do you attach a new pull request to an existing issue on GitHub? <http://stackoverflow.com/questions/4528869/how-do-you-attach-a-new-pull-request-to-an-existing-issue-on-github>`__).

 3. Push your feature branch to GitHub.
+Note that before we can accept your changes, you need to agree to one of our contributor agreements.
+See :ref:`contributor-agreements`.

 4. Create a pull request using GitHub, from your branch to master.